Chapter 5 - Playing the Game

 DODGE

-Make a REFLEX roll as your hero attempts to dodge an attack aimed at them.
+Make an ATTACK-contested REFLEX roll as your hero attempts to dodge an attack aimed at them.
 This action is used as a DEFENSE against an ATTACK roll.
 Your hero either steps 1-unit (5ft), or, if there are no available spaces, drops prone.

 DROP